-Campus Design Project of IITH JICA's Assistance Strategy JICA is focussing on development of facilities for higher education and development of human resource to propel the manufacturing sector in India.
-JICA has been extending ODA loan and Technical Cooperation synergistically for development of Indian Institute of Technology, Hyderabad (IITH) as a hub of academic and industrial collaboration, with special reference to Japanese strength.
+Campus Design Project of IITH JICA's Assistance Strategy JICA has been supporting development of facilities for higher education and development of human resource to propel the manufacturing sector in India.
+JICA has been extending ODA loan and Technical Cooperation synergistically for development of Indian Institute of Technology, Hyderabad (IITH) as a hub of academic and industrial collaboration between India and Japan.
 JICA has been supporting distance education through a series of grant aids to Indira Gandhi National Open University (IGNOU), which has facilitated enhanced quality of teaching-program production and its reach across India.
 JICA's 'Visionary Leaders For Manufacturing (VLFM)' program implemented from 2007 to 2013 and succeeding 'Champions for Societal Manufacturing (CSM)' program has aimed at creating visionary leaders in the manufacturing sector in India.
 Achievements

-JICA's ODA loan for IITH is facilitating development of infrastructure including research centre complex, technology incubation park, sports centre complex, convention centre village, international guest house and procurement of research equipment; and technical cooperation with IITH is facilitating linkages between IITH and academic institutions and industrial clusters in Japan.
+JICA's ODA loan for IITH is facilitating development of infrastructure including International Guest House, Sports and Cultural Complex, Knowledge Center (Library), Research Center Complex, Technology Incubation Park, Convention Village, etc. and procurement of research equipment.
+Technical cooperation with IITH is facilitating linkages between IITH and academic institutions and private companies in Japan.
 JICA's assistance to IGNOU has facilitated upgrade of equipment for satellite broadcasting, from standard definition to high definition.
 As satellite broadcasting forms integral part of IGNOU teaching, this is benefiting several thousand students across India.
 An Example of JICA's Assistance:

-Visionary Leaders For Manufacturing, VLFM, program The VLFM program started in 2007 to disseminate the essence of Japanese manufacturing, which is driven by innovations, and establish an Indian way of management.
-Under the VLFM program, innovative approaches to research and development, labour relations, continuous incremental improvements or 'kaizen', partnership with suppliers and addressing needs of the underprivileged profitably are propagated, and there is a course for graduates.
-To conduct the VLFM project, a unique partnership has been forged between the government, industry and academia through National Manufacturing Competitiveness Council (NMCC) and Ministry of Human Resource Development of the Government of India, JICA of the Government of Japan, Confederation of Indian Industry (CII), Indian Institute of Technology, Kanpur (IITK), Indian Institute of Technology, Madras (IITM) and Indian Institute of Management, Calcutta (IIMC).
-The VLFM project has led to a number of successes across development of new products, new markets, new business processes and new business models, and training of over 1,800 executives to serve as visionary leaders of Indian industry.
+Champions for Societal Manufacturing' (CSM), Project The VLFM (Visionary Leaders For Manufacturing) Project started in 2007 to disseminate the essence of Japanese manufacturing, which is driven by innovations, and establish an Indian way of management.
+From 2013, the VLFM Project has been extended and enhanced to 'Champions for Societal Manufacturing' (CSM) Project.
+To conduct the CSM Project, a unique partnership has been forged between the government, industry and academia through Department of Industrial Policy and Promotion (DIPP) and Ministry of Human Resource Development of the Government of India, Confederation of Indian Industry (CII), Indian Institute of Technology, Kanpur (IITK), Indian Institute of Technology, Madras (IITM) and Indian Institute of Management, Calcutta (IIMC).
+The CSM Project has led to a number of successes across development of new products, new markets, new business processes and new business models, and training of over 4,600 executives to serve as visionary leaders of Indian manufacturing.
 The successes include development by Sona-Koyo of an electronic steering system for off-road vehicles like golf carts & tractors, and development by Godrej & Boyce of 'ChotuKool' portable refrigerator, which uses a thermochip rather than a traditional compressor and doesn't require constant electricity to operate.
-Shoji Shiba, professor emeritus, Tsukuba University, Japan has formulated the structure and implementation of VLFM program.
+In addition to the leadership and management training, CSM Project introduced new aspect of training for rural development named 'Village Buddha'.
+In this very unique course, participants will be equipped of the effective way to catch the village people's insight and scratch new products / business model to solve the social challenges which rural people are facing.
+JICA's expert, Shoji Shiba, professor emeritus, Tsukuba University, Japan has guided the structure and implementation of the VLFM and CSM Projects from the beginning.
 The Government of India conferred 'Padma Shri' award on him in 2012 for his contribution to transforming India's manufacturing sector to become globally competitive.
-In 2015, the Government of Japan conferred 'Grand Cordon of the Order of the Rising Sun' on Dr. Sarita Nagpal, Principal Advisor, CII, for her contribution to the VLFM program, thereby promoting cooperation and friendly relations between Japan and India.
-From 2013, the VLFM program has been extended and enhanced to 'Champions for Societal Manufacturing' (CSM) program.
+In 2015, the Government of Japan conferred 'Grand Cordon of the Order of the Rising Sun' on Dr. Sarita Nagpal, Principal Advisor, CII, for her contribution to the VLFM and CSM Projects, thereby promoting cooperation and friendly relations between Japan and India.